Aquanty/rtd-hgs/docs/source/index.rst

 #. **x(i), y(i), z(i), i=1,npts** List of polyline point
    :math:`xyz`-coordinates [L].

-| Segments that fall on or close to the polyline are chosen.
-The routine
-  proceeds along the polyline, considering two points at a time.
+Segments that fall on or close to the polyline are chosen.
+The routine proceeds along the polyline, considering two points at a time.
 For each set of points it finds the two nearest nodes and then finds the group of connected line segments that form the shortest path between the two nodes.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Choose segments polyline
+'''''''''''''''''''''''''''''''''''''''''''''

 --------------

-**
+.. _in-6:

+^^^^^^

+|

 #. **nsheet** The sheet number.